-- 57. To ensure that all staff are able to meet the feedback policy requirements, the following timeline should be adhered to: - 57.1.
-Marking and internal moderation = 21 calendar days - 57.2.
-Administrative processing and quality checks = 7 calendar days - 58.
-Faculty will be given a deadline for which the moderated marks must be returned to Registry. - 59.
+- 58. On occasion, due to the requirements for student mobility across Northeastern's global campuses, the marking and moderation timeline might be shortened.
+Staff will be made aware of this shortened timeline at the earliest opportunity so work can be managed accordingly. - 59.
+Faculty will be given a deadline for which the moderated marks must be returned to Registry. - 60.
 If, due to unforeseen circumstances, the moderated mark deadline is going to be missed, Registry must be informed at the earliest opportunity so the students can be informed of the delay.
-A new deadline should be proposed, which would normally be expected to be within 7 calendars of the original deadline.
+A new deadline should be proposed, which would normally be expected to be within seven calendars of the original deadline.